-If there are more than one unit melee a particular enemy unit, the player must choose the primary unit.
+If there are more than one friendly unit in melee with a particular enemy unit, the player must choose the primary unit.
 All other units are secondary.
 The primary unit melees with full resolve.
 Secondary units melee with only 1 melee dice.
+Use different colour dice for each unit because only those that hit can benefit from unit heroics.